 Robert A. Hefner III ‘53 attended Webb School of California where he was especially motivated and inspired by his biology teacher Dr. Ray Alf, whom he credits for his decision on a career in geology.
 Dr. Alf’s enduring legacy is one of energy, courage, inspiration and unbounded creative thinking and many graduates assert that they learned to think through his emphasis of hands-on, exploratory learning and intellectual risk-taking.

 In 1998, Hefner established an endowment for Excellence in Science and the Unbounded Thinkers Symposium with the goal of inspiring Webb students to explore new opportunities.
-Additionally, in 2000, the Hefner Observatory at Webb Schools was newly rebuilt with the dome’s construct and technology upgraded through the bequest of Robert Hefner.
+Additionally, in 2000, the Hefner Observatory at Webb Schools was newly rebuilt with the dome’s construct and technology upgraded through the bequest of Robert A. Hefner III.

 Harvard – James R. Schlesinger Professorship of Energy, National Security, and Foreign Policy

-The Robert and MeiLi Hefner Foundation is the principal donor to the James R. Schlesinger Professorship of Energy, National Security, and Foreign Policy
+The Robert & MeiLi Hefner Foundation is the principal donor to the James R. Schlesinger Professorship of Energy, National Security, and Foreign Policy

 By Graham Allison Director, Belfer Center for Science and International Affairs